applicaster/developer.applicaster.com/book/react-native/intro.md

 # React Native Introduction
-React Native lets you build mobile apps using only JavaScript.
+React Native lets you build mobile apps using JavaScript.
 It uses the same design as React, letting you compose a rich mobile UI from declarative components.

 If you want to learn more about React Native, don't hesitate to visit the official documentation [here](https://facebook.github.io/react-native/)